Princess Frederica of Hanover: Charitable works

 Frederica was involved with numerous charitable activities.

 In August 1881 she established the Convalescent Home, an institution for poor women who have given birth but have been discharged from maternity hospitals.
 Because her father had been blind, she was a benefactress of the Royal Normal College and Academy of Music for the Blind at Upper Norwood.

 Frederica was interested in children and became patron of the Church Extension Association, then based in Kilburn, which wished to set up schools in Willesden, then a new suburb of London.
 On 24 July 1889 she opened Princess Frederica School in Kensal Rise.

 She was also patron of the Training College for Teachers of the Deaf at Ealing, of the Strolling Players' Amateur Orchestral Society, of the Hampton Court and Dittons Regatta of the Home for Foreign Governesses, of the Mission to the French in London, and of the Royal Society for the Prevention of Cruelty to Animals.
-She was President of the Middlesex Branch of SSFA (Soldiers' and Sailors' Families Association).
+She was President of the Middlesex Branch of the Soldiers' and Sailors' Families Association.